stratosnet/stratos-chain-testnet/README.md

     - Start your service
       Once you have successfully created the service, you need to enable and start it by running

       ```shell
       systemctl daemon-reload
       systemctl enable stratos.service
       systemctl start stratos.service
       ```
     - Service operations

         - Check the service status

           ```shell
           systemctl status stratos.service
           ```
         - Check service log

           ```shell
           journalctl -u stratos.service -f

           # exit with ctrl+c
           ```

         - Stop the service

           ```shell
           systemctl stop stratos.service
           ```

 ## Operations
-Once the node finishes catch-up, you can operate the node for various transactions(tx) and queries.
-You can find all the documents [here](https://github.com/stratosnet/stratos-chain/wiki).
+Once the node finishes catching-up, you can operate the node for various transactions(tx) and queries.

-In the following, some of commonly-used operations are listed.
+In the following, we list some of commonly-used operations.
+More details and examples can be found [here](https://github.com/stratosnet/sds/wiki).

 ### Create an account